Sawasdee khap, and welcome to Bangkok!

 - Free Breakfast

-Awarded with TripAdvisor’s Certificate of Excellence for two consecutive years (2016 and 2017), Bed Station Hostel is definitely on its way to be rated the best hostel in Bangkok in 2021 as well.
-Great for solo backpackers (if you don’t mind spending a few extra bucks that is) and digital nomads, Bed Station is only a tuk-tuk ride away from the party streets of Khao San.
+Awarded TripAdvisor’s Certificate of Excellence for two consecutive years (2016 and 2017), Bed Station Hostel is definitely on its way to being rated the best hostel in Bangkok as well.
+Great for solo backpackers (if you don’t mind spending a few extra bucks, that is) and digital nomads, Bed Station Hostel is only a tuk-tuk ride away from the party streets of Khao San Road.

 - Free Breakfast